Over 5000 miles from the UK, the uninhabited islands are part of a remote archipelago in the Pacific Ocean.

 Scientists have estimated that there are 5 trillion pieces of plastic floating in the world's oceans.
 A huge variety of material becomes washed up on the shores of the Pacific islands every day, from food containers to flip-flops.
 Flotsam and jetsam provided the celebrities with a source of material that can be potentially helpful for their survival, but only if they have the wits and resourcefulness to adapt it.

 Before going on the island, Bear organised for the celebrities to have two days of survival training.
 They learnt the basics of survival, from first aid to lighting fire and water purification to the humane dispatch of animals.
-They also received basic health and safety and camera training so that they could all take part in filming their time on the island.
+They also received basic health and safety training.

 Modifications to the Island

-In order to keep the celebrities safe Bear ensured that there was enough water, indigenous animals and vegetation for survival as long as they had the ingenuity to catch, kill or utilise the natural resources to last the course of the experiment.
-Modifications included introducing turkeys, caiman, coconuts, yucca and a source of drinkable water to the island.
+In order to keep the celebrities safe Bear ensured that there were enough indigenous animals and vegetation for survival throughout as long as they had the ingenuity to catch, kill or utilise the natural resources to last the course of the experiment.
+Modifications included introducing turkeys, caiman and yucca to the island.
 All are indigenous to the area.

 Flora and Fauna

 The yucca plant has a carb-rich edible root, which can provide the islanders with a vital source of carbohydrate, starch, calcium and vitamin C. Each yucca root has around 650 calories.
-To ensure the islanders have the resources they need to survive the existing yucca crop was supplemented, but the islanders will still have to correctly find, identify and harvest the crop.
+To ensure the celebrities have the resources they need to survive, the existing yucca crop was supplemented, but the celebrities will still have to correctly find, identify and harvest the crop.

-For the celebrities to survive they relied on the coconuts found on the island's perimeters.
+For the celebrities to survive they relied on the coconuts found on the island's perimeters although additional coconuts were added to supplement the natural resources of the island.
 Each coconut contains approximately 1000 calories and over 100g of fat as well as hydrating coconut water.
 Coconuts can also have a laxative effect, which could prove useful for the celebrities who are surviving on such a protein rich diet!

 The seas around the island have a plentiful supply of fish, from small whitefish to stingray and even sharks.

-In order to ensure that the men and women have the resources they need to survive, several turkeys (an animal indigenous to this area) were placed on the island.
-They could provide a vital source of protein to the islanders, but only if they can find and capture them in the thick jungle of the island's interior.
+In order to ensure that the celebrities have the resources they need to survive, several turkeys (an animal indigenous to this area) were placed on the island.
+They could provide a vital source of protein to the celebrities, but only if they can find and capture them in the thick jungle of the island's interior.